Teryl Austin: Coaching career

 On January 16, 2014, it was announced that Austin had been hired as the defensive coordinator for the Detroit Lions.
-With Austin calling the defensive signals, the Lions finished second in the NFL in points against and total yards against, leading the franchise to an 11-5 record and wild card playoff berth.
-Following the end of the Lions season, Austin interviewed with the Atlanta Falcons, Buffalo Bills, Chicago Bears, and San Francisco 49ers for vacant head coaching jobs.
+With Austin calling the defensive signals, the Lions finished second in the NFL in points against and total yards against, leading the franchise to an 11–5 record and wild card playoff berth.
+Following the end of the Lions season, Austin interviewed the Atlanta Falcons, Buffalo Bills, Chicago Bears, and San Francisco 49ers for vacant head coaching jobs.
 Austin was scheduled to interview with the Denver Broncos but withdrew from consideration.
-In the 2015 NFL season, the Lions record fell to 7-9 and the defense dropped to 18th in total yards against and 23 in total points against.
+In the 2015 NFL season, the Lions record fell to 7–9 and the defense dropped to 18th in total yards against and 23 in total points against.
 Despite this, Austin was still considered a top head coaching candidate and interviewed with the Cleveland Browns, New York Giants, Philadelphia Eagles and Tennessee Titans.
 Austin later said that he felt of the jobs he interviewed for following the 2015 season, that he felt that only two were "...like a legitimate job interview.
 Like I had a legitimate shot at the job."
 When asked if he felt the other interviews were just to satisfy the NFL's "Rooney Rule," he did not disagree with the statement.
 Following the 2016 NFL season, Austin interviewed with the Los Angeles Rams and San Diego Chargers.

 After missing the 2017 NFL playoffs the Lions fired head coach Jim Caldwell.
 Following Caldwell's dismissal, Austin interviewed with the Lions for the vacant head coaching position.

 On January 11, 2018, it was announced that Austin had been hired as the defensive coordinator for the Cincinnati Bengals.
 On November 12, 2018, Teryl Austin was relieved of his duties as defensive coordinator after the Bengals defense became the first in NFL history to give up 500+ yards in 3 straight games, against the Kansas City Chiefs, Tampa Bay Buccaneers, and New Orleans Saints, respectively.

-On January 8, 2019 it was announced that Austin had been hired as the Senior Defensive Assistant/Secondary for the Pittsburgh Steelers.
-On February 9, 2022 he was promoted as the defensive coordinator for the Steelers.
+On January 8, 2019, it was announced that Austin had been hired as the Senior Defensive Assistant/Secondary for the Pittsburgh Steelers.
+On February 9, 2022 he was promoted as the defensive coordinator for the Steelers after the retirement of Keith Butler.